eLvErDe/exchange-active-directory-to-postfix-map/README.md

 This project is a Python script that connects to Active Directory using LDAP protocol and extract from their every email address found in Exchange related attributes.
 Then we'll turn this into a Postfix map and use it a whitelist for "smtpd_recipient_restrictions" postfix configuration setting.

-I inluded some comments like a very safe cron job to update this map automatically in the comments
+I inluded some comments to configure postfix as well as like a very safe cron job to update this map automatically.

 Here is --help output: